YomNom/25LiveREDO/README.md

 The redesign is a big improvement, and the interface feels much cleaner now.
 The express scheduling process is more straightforward, and the popup with room details, especially the map, is a great addition.
 However, the calendar not updating in real-time can still cause confusion, so syncing availability instantly would make a huge difference.

 ### **Student Feedback 3: Desmond, a Senior**
 I think it is much cleaner and I would definitely use it more often whenever I want to book a room since it is much more intuitive compared to the old website.
+There are plenty of times that I have forgotten that I have booked a room since it does not show the book room anywhere and I have to dig through the calendar on the old website to view it.
+But with this new confirmation, I think it is much more easier for me to find it now and remind myself.

 # Redesign Implementation